franciscolobo/KOMODO2/README.md

 ### SETTING UP CALANGO PARAMETERS

-CALANGO's parameters are listed in the documentation of `run_CALANGO()`, as well as in the template file provided (`./data_files/parameters.txt`).
+CALANGO's parameters are listed in the documentation of `run_CALANGO()`, as well as in the examples file provided (`./data/parameters/`).
 They are, for the current version:

 - annotation.files.dir (required, string) - Folder where annotation files are located.